jayhorton/strategis-hero/exampleSite/content/services/business-advisory.md

 heroBackground: 'services/service2.jpg'
 ---

 Strategy and Program reviews with external facilitation are an effective catalyst for meaningful change.
+All organisations periodically face issues that require an "outside" perspective, or are bigger than each individual division or business unit:

+- How should we deal with a major change in the business environment? - How should we address growing concern over a company Program?
+- How should we respond to new developments in technology?
+- How can we broadly identify more growth opportunities?

+While most companies invest significant time and effort in formal planning and review processes, not all executives think

-Some motivating questions include:
+Some direction-setting questions include:

 - Is the Program delivering the benefits envisaged originally?
 - Does the Program position the organisation well for the future?